sedovalx/openssl-scripts/README.md

 Verifying - Enter pass phrase for private/ca.key.pem:
 ```

 The next step is the creation of the root certificate itself.
-You need to endter the pass phrase of your CA key to proceed.
+You need to enter the pass phrase of your CA key to proceed.
 Make sure to specify the common name and the email address fields.

 ```bash
 Creating the root certificate...